The History of Minerva Dairy

-In 1894, 1st Generation Max P. Radloff purchased the Hustiford Creamery when he was only 21 years old.
-His father, who was born in Germany, had immigrated to the US in the 1870s and was a successful furniture maker and hardware store operator in Hustiford, WI.
+In 1894, 1st generation Max P. Radloff purchased the Hustiford Creamery, in Hustisford, WI, when he was only 21 years old.
+His father, who was born in Germany, had immigrated to the U.S. in the 1870s and was a successful furniture maker and hardware store operator in Hustiford.
 Unlike his father, Max was not interested in furniture; his true passion was dairy.

 Throughout the early 1900s, Max found success with his dairy operation, so he began to look for new opportunities to expand his business.
-In 1935, Max purchased his 20th location in Minerva, OH at Minerva Dairy's present location.
+In 1935, Max purchased his 20th location in Minerva at Minerva Dairy's present location.

-By 1940, Max had 26 locations producing cheese and butter in multiple states, but as refrigeration and transportation improved, the facilities were consolidated into two locations: Minerva, OH and Hustisford, WI.
+By 1940, Max had 26 locations producing cheese and butter in multiple states, but as refrigeration and transportation improved, the facilities were consolidated into two locations: Minerva and Hustisford.

-After the plants were consolidated into two locations, the Hustisford, WI location became a small facility that specialized in handcrafted cheeses.
+After the plants were consolidated into two locations, the Hustisford location became a small facility that specialized in handcrafted cheeses.
 These cheeses included brick, flavored cheeses, and fresh curds.
-In fact, throughout its many years, the Hustisford, WI plant only employed around 10 workers at a time.
-Unfortunately, the Hustisford, WI location was forced to close its doors after 111 years of cheese production in 2003.
+In fact, throughout its many years, the Hustisford plant only employed around 10 workers at a time.
+Unfortunately, the Hustisford location was forced to close its doors in 2003 after 111 years of cheese production.

 2nd Generation 1912 - 1962

-The Minerva, OH Plant After 1st Generation Max P. Radloff purchased the old PET Milk Company facility, he sent his son, 2nd Generation Max P. G. Radloff, to be the 1st Cheesemaker at Minerva Dairy.
+The Minerva, plant after 1st Generation Max P. Radloff purchased the old PET Milk Company facility, he sent his son, 2nd Generation Max P. G. Radloff, to be the 1st Cheesemaker at Minerva Dairy.
 Roland continued to fill this role for the factory until his wife's untimely death from the flu in 1938.

 3rd Generation 1934 - 2003

-Upon arriving at the Minerva, OH plant, neither of the pair could have imagined how dilapidated and in need of repair the facility was.
-To add to their plight, neither Lorraine nor Delbert could speak english since they were raised in a German speaking area of Wisconsin.
-Unfortunately, anything German at this time was not very popular due to WWII and the uncertainty of the times.
-In order to be accepted into the community, the Muellers donated the surrounding lands of their facility to the city in order to build a park, and stopped speaking German.
+Upon arriving at the Minerva plant, neither of the pair could have imagined how dilapidated and in need of repair the facility was.
+To add to their plight, neither Lorraine nor Delbert could speak English since they were raised in a German-speaking area of Wisconsin.
+Unfortunately, anything German at this time was not very popular due to World War II and the uncertainty of the times.
+In order to be accepted into the community, the Muellers donated the surrounding land of their facility to the city in order to build a park, and stopped speaking German.
 They even went so far as to not teach their children German due to its negative connotation at the time.

 4th Generation 1964 - Present

-During these years, Phil Mueller got up early every morning and went to work, came home for supper, and then went back to work until 11:00PM.
-Phil was able to transition from producing for private label companies to producing his own Minerva Dairy labeled products.
+During these years, Phil Mueller got up early every morning and went to work, came home for supper, and then went back to work until 11PM.
+Phil was able to transition from producing for private-label companies to producing his own Minerva Dairy-labeled products.
 He created a Minerva Dairy label and the Minerva Maid.
 In addition, he created a 4-H program for young farmers to allow them to learn about their cows and production capabilities.
 Throughout the years, Phil has made a number of contributions to the company including his famous Minerva Lace and his Signature Raw Milk Cheddar.

 5th Generation 1990 - Present